Undefined: Top 5 Veterinary Beta Blockers for Dogs in the UK - 2026 Guide

 Frequently Asked Questions

-Atenolol 25mg Tablets (Generic, Veterinary-Dispensed) features: Common beta-1 selective blocker used in veterinary medicine for controlling heart rate in dogs and cats., Typically dosed once or twice daily with dose adjustments based on heart rate and clinical response., Well-tolerated but requires monitoring for bradycardia, hypotension and signs of worsening heart failure..
+Yes—Atenolol 25mg Tablets (Generic, Veterinary-Dispensed) are described as a common beta-1 selective blocker used in veterinary medicine for controlling heart rate in dogs and cats, typically dosed once or twice daily.

 Conclusion